forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-001.md

 ### Notes on the Vowels

 - The length of the vowels is an important part of the spelling. (mutum ‘husband’ vs mūtum ‘death’)
-- Long vowels are marked either with a macron, ā, or with a circumﬂex, â depending on the origin of the length (see Lesson 6).
+- Long vowels are marked either with a macron, *ā*, or with a circumﬂex, *â*, depending on the origin of the length (see Lesson 6).

 ### Notes on the Consonants